Coming Soon: SPR Merch Digital Store

 Basic Wildland Fire Fighter Type 2 Training Course

-The classroom-based training will take place in-person in Northeast LA County.
-Participants will have the opportunity to travel to Antelope Valley to complete the field day training component.
-Preference will be given to LA County residents, LA PBA members, Native/Indigenous people, NGO's, local community-based organizations, students and community members.
+The training took place in-person at the Audubon Center at Deb's Park in Northeast LA County.
+Participants had the opportunity to travel to Antelope Valley to complete the field day training component at Portal Ridge Wildlife Preserve.
+Preference was given to LA County residents, LA PBA members, Native/Indigenous people, NGO's, local community-based organizations, students and community members.

 S-130 Basic Wildland Firefighter Training (Class & Field Course) - This course is a hands on training providing entry level firefighting skills.
 Students are taken to the field for a day of instruction which included safety orientation, firefighter preparedness, tools, and equipment, firing devices, use of water, suppression, securing the control line, use of maps, hazardous materials, and operating safely.
 This training course will offer the Work Capacity Test (WCT) and shelter deployment skills.